-Upgrade and Fifth Third are both reputable financial institutions that offer affordable personal loans to customers with good to excellent credit.
-While both companies provide competitive products and features, your personal needs will ultimately determine which loan between the two will be the most beneficial to your finances.
+Upgrade and Fifth Third are both reputable financial institutions that offer affordable personal loans to people with good to excellent credit.
+While both companies provide competitive products and features, your personal needs will ultimately determine which loan is best for you.

 Upgrade vs. Fifth Third at a glance

 |Loan term lengths

 |As soon as the next business day

 - Direct payment to creditors for consolidation loans.

 - Joint applications available.

 - High origination fee.